 COMMERCIAL FOOD Vendor

 Commercial Food Vendor preparing and selling food on site.
 Commercial Food Vendors are required to support a Non-Profit group with 501(c)3 status (number required).
 Volunteers from the non-profit are required to participate in the work of the booth and a percentage of the profits must be donated to the non-profit organization.
 Food vendors are pre-selected for the Faire.

 **Larger booth sizes available for COMMERCIAL FOOD Vendors.

 VENDOR CHECK LIST – Please read and print for specifics of what vendors need to provide; ie tables, tents, etc.

-DUPLICATES – the Faire Committee cannot prevent duplication of Arts and Crafts products.
+DUPLICATES – The Faire Committee cannot prevent duplication of Arts & Crafts products.
 We only permit one of the exact business (i.e., Tupperware and 31 Gifts).
-Please note your products and we will do our best to keep similar booths separated.
+Please note your products, and we will do our best to keep similar booths separated.
 The large attendance generally compensates for duplication.

-NOT REQUIRED TO SEND IN – Building permits, insurance certificates, tax forms.
-Each group shall be responsible for the removal of any structure built by the organization for the Faire.
-Each vendor is responsible for collecting money and taxes themselves.
-A copy of the ST50VATax form is on our website.
+NOT REQUIRED TO SEND IN TO THE STRAWBERRY FAIRE– Building permits, insurance certificates, tax forms.
+However, each group/vendor shall be responsible for the removal of any structure built by the organization/vendor for the Faire.
+Each vendor is responsible for collecting money and sales taxes themselves and reporting to the State.
+Attached is form ST50VATax for your convenience.

 FIRE MARSHAL INSPECTION – FOR FOOD VENDORS ONLY.
 Read this important Memo from the Hanover Fire Marshal about requirements for Cooking Tents, Canopies and Membrane Structures.
 Food vendors must be available for inspection of their site by the Fire Marshal by 7:00 am the day of the Faire, unless otherwise notified by them.